Db

 Raises:

-This is like undrstand.Ent.relname() but for an arbitrary path.
+This is like understand.Ent.relname() but for an arbitrary path.

 root_archs() list[understand.Arch]